You have no alerts.

 “Maybe that was the personality.”

 The second room was similar, but lived-in in smaller ways.
 A desk by the window.
 A fountain pen.
-A mug with a faded cathedral logo on it.
+A mug with a faded cathedral logo.
 The curtains had been tied back properly, which somehow felt like character.

 There was a Bible on the desk too, its black cover softened at the corners from use.
 An order of service had been tucked inside as a bookmark, cream card gone yellow with age.
 On the front, in serif print, it read: Discernment in Times of Trial.